 What is Medigap?

 Medigap is a separate type of coverage for people using Medicare.
-It is a private insurance which helps clients to pay for things not covered by any type of Medicare.
+It is private insurance that helps clients to pay for things not covered by any type of Medicare.
 Such gaps in coverage might include co-payments or coinsurance costs at a rehabilitation hospital.

 Medigap offers 10 plans.
 Like Medicare, each plan is represented with an alphabetical letter.
 They range in coverage from the most comprehensive to the least.